General Admission to the College

 Administration and Collection Charges

 Past due accounts may be charged a one percent per month, 12 percent per year, administrative and collection fee.
 The College utilizes a collection agency to assist in the collection of past due amounts.
 Costs of all collection efforts are passed to the debtor.
-Past due accounts sent to a collection agency are assessed an additional collection charge, usually 25 (20.48) percent.
-This charge is calculated to provide the normal collection fee to the collection agency and to provide the full amount due the College.
+Past due accounts sent to a collection agency are assessed an additional collection charge by the collection company.
 LFCC participates in the Set-Off Debt Collection Program.
 This program permits the College to collect past due amounts from its debtors’ by appropriating an individual’s Virginia tax refunds and lottery winnings.